This chapter discusses how the contents of a

 a user-defined modifier function, you first have to make sure that the data object is exclusively owned

 DataCollection.
 Otherwise, unwanted side effects would occur because changing the data object in your

 data collection would also affect the contents of another data collection owned by someone else.

-Data objects can be part of more than one data collection (or other type of container) at a time.
-Then only read access to a shared data object is allowed, because object modifications would result in unexpected side effects.
+Data objects can be part of more than one data collection (or another type of container) at a time.
+Then only read access to a shared data object is allowed because object modifications would result in unexpected side effects.